 Option A: Professional Seasonal Rental Service

 Many Calgary homeowners use a seasonal lighting service that installs lights in November and removes them in January.
-The going rate in Calgary is roughly $500–$800 per season for a mid-size home.
-Over 15 years, that's $7,500–$12,000 — and you own nothing at the end.
-The company retains the hardware, and prices typically increase year over year.
+This is a recurring seasonal cost that repeats every winter — and at the end of each season you own nothing.
+The company retains the hardware, and rates typically increase year over year.

 Option B: DIY Temporary Lights

-Hardware store LED string lights run $100–$300 per season to replace, plus 6–10 hours of your time for installation and removal — twice a year in Calgary's cold.
-Over 15 years, you'll spend $1,500–$4,500 in hardware plus the physical labour, ladder risk, and storage hassle every single year.
+Hardware store LED string lights need regular replacement as strands burn out, plus 6–10 hours of your time for installation and removal — twice a year in Calgary's cold.
+Over 15 years, the recurring hardware spend stacks up, plus the physical labour, ladder risk, and storage hassle every single year.
 You also only have lights for about 8 weeks of the year.

 Option C: Permanent System

-A one-time investment of $3,000–$7,500 that lasts the full 15 years, with no recurring costs, no annual removal or reinstall, no storage bins, and year-round use in any colour.
+A one-time investment that lasts the full 15 years, with no recurring costs, no annual removal or reinstall, no storage bins, and year-round use in any colour.
 By year 4–5, most homeowners have broken even against the rental option.
-By year 15, they're thousands of dollars ahead.
+By year 15, they're well ahead — and they own the system.

 Does Permanent Lighting Increase Property Value?